Mistborn: The Lost Metal: Publication

 In 2014, Sanderson revealed the tentative title of the fourth and final book of the Wax and Wayne series as The Lost Metal.
 It was initially planned to be released in 2018, but was subsequently moved to Fall 2019.
 Later, due to the release of the previously unplanned Skyward series, the publication date was further postponed to 2022.
 The first printing of the novel consists of 500,000 copies.

+Audiobook

+An unabridged audiobook was released on the same day as the physical novel, published by Macmillan Audio.
+It is narrated by Michael Kramer, who has narrated many of Brandon Sanderson's Cosmere novels.

+A 2-part GraphicAudio version (dramatized adaptation) of The Lost Metal was released between December 2022 and January 2023: